learn-co-curriculum/dsc-lp-OOP-oop-intro-principals-and-practice/README.md

  _Application_ : Comes at end

 **Step**: Learning goal 2:  identify and paraphrase the vocabulary of Object Oriented Programming <br/>
-**Time**:  min
+**Time**: 10 min

 _Demonstration_

-- guide them through discussion of code along.
+- Guide them through discussion of code along.
-- point out that even when an object has no data, you can still call it's attributes
+- Point out that even when an object has no data, you can still call it's attributes

 _Application_

-- have them explore the methods and attributes of data frames
+- Have them explore the methods and attributes of data frames

 _informal assessment_